-Serving Every Texan Every Day
+Texas A&M Veterinary Medical Center Serving Every Texan Every Day

-Culminating a seven-year plan, The Texas A&M University System announced partnerships to expand veterinary education, research, and undergraduate outreach into several regions of the state through four A&M System universities.
-The partnerships are between the Texas A&M University College of Veterinary Medicine & Biomedical Sciences (CVM) and West

-Texas A&M University, Prairie View A&M University, Texas A&M University-Kingsville, and Tarleton State University.
+Culminating a seven-year plan, the Texas A&M University System announced partnerships to expand veterinary medical education, research, undergraduate education, and outreach into several regions of the state through four Texas A&M System universities.
+The partnerships are between the Texas A&M University College of Veterinary Medicine & Biomedical Sciences (CVM) and West Texas A&M University, Prairie View A&M University, Texas A&M University-Kingsville, and Tarleton State University.

-In 2009, the Texas Higher Education Coordinating Board (THECB) reported there was no need for a second veterinary school but that the CVM could increase enrollment to meet future state needs.
+In 2009, the Texas Higher Education Coordinating Board (THECB) reported there was not a need for a second veterinary school, but that the CVM could increase enrollment to meet future state needs.
 The study focused on the need to increase the number of underrepresented minorities entering the veterinary profession and enlarging the pipeline of rural-based veterinarians to better serve the livestock industry and deer and wildlife interests.